 I’ve been washing my down Lacoste coat in my washing machine and dryer for years.
 It’s a white coat.
 It gets filthy after about 5 wears.
 It says you can machine wash it, so I do that and it always comes out perfectly.

 For some reason, the Canada Goose coat says dry clean only.
-So for 10 years I’ve watched my beautiful red Canada Goose coat get dirtier and grungier and filthier.
+So for 10 years I watched my beautiful red Canada Goose coat get dirtier and grungier and filthier.
+I dry cleaned it a few times but figured there had to be an alternative.
 I looked online to see if anyone had washed their coat in their home washing machine but couldn’t find anyone who had.
-I guess the $800 price tag on the coat is enough to stop anyone from taking the risk.
+I guess the $1,300 price tag on the coat is enough to stop anyone from taking the risk.

-Unable to stop myself any longer, and unable to wear the coat because of the bizarre black/grey/red colour it had become, over the Christmas holidays I said a little prayer, removed the fur collar (it just unzips), and stuffed my $800 Canada Goose coat into my washing machine.
+Unable to stop myself any longer, and unable to wear the coat because of the bizarre black/grey/red colour it had become, over the Christmas holidays I said a little prayer, removed the fur collar (it just unzips), and stuffed my $800 when I bought it, currently $1,300!
+Canada Goose coat into my washing machine.

 My Canada Goose coat washed perfectly in the washing machine.
 Perfectly.